IBM/ibm-licensing-operator/README.md

 2\. **Create needed resources**

-Now do everything on machine where you have access to your cluster and can use `kubectl` to access it.
+a.
+Run the following command on machine where you have access to your cluster and can use `kubectl`.

 ```bash
 # on machine with access to cluster
 export my_docker_registry=<SAME REGISTRY AS BEFORE>
 ```

-We will install our operator in `ibm-common-services` namespace.
-So first we need to create it:
+b.
+Run the following command to create the `ibm-common-services` namespace where you will later install the operator.

 ```bash
 kubectl create namespace ibm-common-services
 ```

-If your cluster need access token to your private docker registry then create this secret in created namespace:
+c.
+If your cluster needs the access token to your private Docker registry, create the secret in the `ibm-common-services` namespace:

 ```bash
 kubectl create secret -n ibm-common-services docker-registry my-registry-token --docker-server=${my_docker_registry} --docker-username=<YOUR_REGISTRY_USERNAME> --docker-password=<YOUR_REGISTRY_TOKEN> --docker-email=<YOUR_REGISTRY_EMAIL, probably can be same as username>
 ```

-Set context so that resources will be made `ibm-common-services` namespace:
+d.
+Set the context so that the resources are made in the `ibm-common-services` namespace:

 ```bash
 kubectl config set-context --current --namespace=ibm-common-services
 ```

-If You cannot use `git clone` on machine with `kubectl` (f.e. when You don't have internet connection there) then use the solution at troubleshooting section at the end of the readme named
-['Prepare resources for offline installation without git'](#prepare-resources-for-offline-installation-without-git).
-Then continue to step 3 below.
+**Note:** If You cannot use `git clone` on machine with `kubectl` (for example, when you doo not have the Internet connection), use the solution described in the troubleshooting section.
+See ['Prepare resources for offline installation without git'](#prepare-resources-for-offline-installation-without-git).
+Then, continue to step 3 below.

-If You can use `git clone`:
+e.
+Use `git clone`:

 ```bash
 export operator_release_version=v1.1.3-durham
 git clone -b ${operator_release_version} https://github.com/IBM/ibm-licensing-operator.git
 cd ibm-licensing-operator/
 ```
+**Note:** If You cannot use `git clone` on machine with `kubectl` (for example, when you doo not have the Internet connection), use the solution described in the troubleshooting section.
+See ['Prepare resources for offline installation without git'](#prepare-resources-for-offline-installation-without-git).
+Then, see the Results underneath this step.

+f.
 Apply RBAC roles and CRD:

 ```bash
 # add CRD: